Raghudharahas/ENPM661_Pathfinding-Algorithms-BFS-and-Dijkstra/README.md

 ## How to Run the Code
-1. **Run the script** in your Visual studio code: a:Download files and open in vs code and run b:Clone the repository to local system and run
+1. **Run the script** in your Visual studio code:
+    - 'a':Download files and open in vs code and run
+    - 'b':Clone the repository to local system and run

 2. **Enter start and goal coordinates** when prompted:
    - Input format: `row col` (e.g., `24 8`)